4dn-dcic/docker-md5/README.md

 # Docker-validatefiles

-Alignment module for Hi-C data, based on validateFiles.
+QC module for fastq files, based on validateFiles.
-* Input : a pair of Hi-C fastq files
+* Input : a fastq file (either gzipped or not)
-* Output : a bam file (Lossless, not sorted by coordinate)
+* Output : a report file containing md5sum and validateFile error code (0 means pass)

 This repo contains the source files for a docker image stored in duplexa/validatefiles:v1. (we will change the docker hub account soon)